The Issues page (found within a report or globally) provides a feed of alerts generated against the dependencies of projects you've added to FOSSA.

 If you notice that you have a significant amount of false positives, that's a good sign that you may have not integrated FOSSA properly.
-Join our Slack channel at slack.fossa.io or contact support for help.
+Contact support for help.

 Once you've identified an issue thread you want to fix, you have a few options to resolve them.
 Note, the options below will apply globally across all issues (and affected projects) referenced in a given thread.
 If you'd like to handle issues on a per-project basis, use the views provided in the Projects dashboard.

-If you've identified a false positive, you can "ignore" an issue thread and provide notes inline:
+If you've identified a false positive, you can "ignore" an issue thread and provide notes: